There’s Gold in Them Thar Hills!

 “There’s gold in them thar pages!
 Millions of riches to be experienced.”
 Choose to get to know the riches of Christ, who lives in your heart.
-This week we will get a glimpse into how God’s Word can direct our relationships to others.
-Ask Him to open your heart to His teaching and admonishment with the goal of being equipped to offer others life-giving encouragement, flowing from Him to your village.
+This week we will get a glimpse into how God’s Word can direct our relationships to others and the power of community.

 Treasured by Him,